 Level Mark Description 4 4 Full consideration given to how well the outcome meets all of its requirements.
 How the outcome could be improved if the problem was revisited is discussed and given detailed consideration.
 Independent feedback obtained of a useful and realistic nature, evaluated and discussed in a meaningful way.
-Full or nearly full consideration given to how all of its requirements.
-Full or nearly full consideration given to how well the outcome meets all of its requirements.
+3 3 Full or nearly full consideration given to how well the outcome meets all of its requirements.
 How the outcome could be improved if the problem was revisited is discussed but consideration given is limited.
 Independent feedback obtained of a useful and realistic nature but is not evaluated and discussed in a meaningful way, if at all.
-2 2 The outcome is discussed but not all aspects are fully addressed eight of the properties of the requirements have not been mand those requirements not met have been ignored in the evaluation No independent feedback obtained or if obtained is not sufficiently useful or realistic to be evaluated in a meaningfully way even if attempted.
+2 2 The outcome is discussed but not all aspects are fully addressed either by omission or because some of the requirements have not been met and those requirements not met have been ignored in the evaluation.
+No independent feedback obtained or if obtained is not sufficiently useful or realistic to be evaluated in a meaningfully way even if attempted.
 1 1 Some of the outcomes are assessed but only in a superficial way.
 No independent feedback obtained or if obtained is so basic as to be not worthy of evaluation.